 But now, as the summer heats up, what to make?
-Here's my latest venture: A fluffy, tender grain salad with oats, quinoa, and millet, nutty with hazelnuts and bursting with blueberries.
+Here’s one idea: A fluffy, tender grain salad with oats, quinoa, and millet, nutty with hazelnuts and bursting with blueberries.

-When we ran our Reader Request Week a few weeks ago, one request that stood out to us was from BabyGrace: "A make-ahead brunch recipe that is NOT a baked French toast or egg-based casserole."
+When we ran our Reader Request Week a while back, one request that stood out to us was from BabyGrace: “A make-ahead brunch recipe that is NOT a baked French toast or egg-based casserole.”
 This dovetailed nicely with my own perpetual quest for a good make-ahead breakfast that was tasty and delicious, but still healthy with a dash of protein.

 So we put our heads together, and Cambria and Emma almost simultaneously came up with the idea of a breakfast grain salad.
 Brilliant!

-This idea worked well with another one of my goals for a summer breakfast dish: Be as good cold as it was hot.
-I wanted a dish that didn't need to be cooked or warmed up in the morning — just thrown in a Tupperware and taken to work with you.
+This idea worked well with another one of my goals for a summer breakfast dish: that it be as good cold as it was hot.
+I wanted a dish that didn’t need to be cooked or warmed up in the morning — just thrown in a Tupperware and taken to work with you.